Connect Akto with Cloudflare Container

 if (responseForLogging) responseBody = await streamToString(responseForLogging);

-await sendToAkto(request, requestBody, backendResponse, responseBody, env);
+await sendToAkto(request, requestBody, backendResponse, responseBody, env, extra);

 })());